-- 16) REFER TO OPERATOR'S MANUAL (item 20) This label is positioned on the right window of inside the cab. - ▲ Review the operator's manual before starting and operating machine. - ▲ Do not operate this machine unless you have read and understand the instructions and warnings in this manual.
-Failure to follow the instructions or warnings could result in serious injury or death. - (1) Max height - ▲ Serious injury or death can result from contact with electric lines.
-It is possible to receive shock by merely coming into the vicinity of electric lines.
+15) REFER TO OPERATOR'S MANUAL (item 20)

+- A Review the operator's manual before starting and operating machine. - ▲ Do not operate this machine unless you have read and understand the instructions and warnings in this manual.
+Failure to follow the instructions or warnings could result in serious injury or death.

+(1) Max height

+A Serious injury or death can result from contact with electric lines.

-coming into the vicinity of electric lines, the minimum distance based on supply voltage should never be exceeded.
+It is possible to receive shock by merely coming into the vicinity of electric lines, the minimum distance based on supply voltage should never be exceeded.
 Refer to page 1-21.

+(2) Interference

-- (2) Interference - ▲ When operating machine equipped with quick coupler or extensions, the bucket may come into contact with the boom, boom cylinders or cab, during the bucket or arm retraction operation.
+♠ When operating machine equipped with quick coupler or extensions, the bucket may come into contact with the boom, boom cylinders or cab, during the bucket or arm retraction operation.